ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

   * an array of "source" objects.
 * Each "source" object contains
   * an "id" name string
-  * a "manga" name string
+  * a "manga" title string

 Example Soure Record:
 ```